Torra di Lozari

-The Tour de Lozari (Torra di Lozari) is a ruined Genoese tower located in the commune of Belgodère on the west coast of the French island of Corsica.
+The Tower of Lozari (Torra di Lozari) is a ruined Genoese tower located in the commune of Belgodère on the west coast of the French island of Corsica.
 Only the base of the tower has survived.
 It sits on the headland at a height of 32 m overlooking the sea.

 The tower was one of a series of coastal defences constructed by the Republic of Genoa between 1530 and 1620 to stem the attacks by Barbary pirates.